talgat-abdraimov/aigerim-apai/README.md

 - ✍️ **Fix Grammar Mistakes**: Automatically detect and correct grammatical errors in your text
 - 🎙️ **Transcribe Audio**: Convert spoken words into accurate written text
-- 🤖 **AI-Powered**: Leverages OpenAI's advanced language models for high accuracy
+- 🤖 **AI-Powered**: Leverages OpenAI's advanced language models and LanguageTool for high accuracy
 - 🚀 **Easy to Use**: Simple setup with both API and Docker deployment options

 Perfect for: